goggle/backupper/README.md

 ### Logging
 Backupper uses a log file specified in the configurations, to log all its activities.
 It's recommended to regularly check this log file for warnings and error, to make sure that everything works fine.

+## General Recommodations
+* Before using backupper, test if it works fine for you.
+Create a full backup of some stuff, edit/add/remove some files, create some incremental backups and recover the backups.
+Try also to recover to a certain date.
+* Store your backups on another physical disk than your data.
+Otherwise, the backup is useless!